WalterCo/JetBrains_Homework/README.md

 FROM dbfour.dbo.[Adyen Data Combined] csv) Order_Data ON Order_Data.ORDER_REF = Netsuite_Data.ORDER_REF
 GROUP BY Netsuite_Data.ORDER_REF) AS Comparison WHERE Comparison.Difference <> 0;
 ```
-I have converted all the amounts to positive for simplicity and left out the "Accounts Receivable" and "Deferred Revenue" as they are supposed to cancel each other, which they were, they weren't relevant for the search of discrepancies.
+I have converted all the amounts to positive for simplicity and left out the "Accounts Receivable" and "Deferred Revenue" as they cancel each other, therefore, they weren't relevant for the search of discrepancies.
 Once the table was completed, I have ran a quantity of random checks to make sure that those records were actually for orders with wrong transactions:
 ```
 SELECT
 trans.ORDER_REF,